 The forest around Granö Beckasin is easily accessible, and lots of care has been put into creating safe, easy-to-follow trails.

-On our first full day, we spent about five hours in nature, starting with a short ride on a wooden raft, continuing with a nature walk, and culminating with an outdoor lunch of moose meat cooked over an open fire.
+We spent about five hours in nature on our first full day, starting with a short ride on a timber raft, continuing with a nature walk, and culminating with an outdoor lunch of moose meat cooked over an open fire.

 Moose Safari

-Moose safaris allow guests the opportunity to go out with a local guide around dusk and look for wild moose.
+Moose safaris allow guests to go out with a local guide around dusk and look for wild moose.

-During the fall and winter months, when the sun sets earlier in the evening, there's less daylight available to spot them.
+When the sun sets earlier in the evening during the fall and winter, there's less daylight available to spot them.

-Following an early dinner, we went out for a few hours, but it wasn't until it was near-dark that we began to spot some moose a hundred or more meters away.
+Following an early dinner, we went out for a few hours, but it wasn't until it was almost dark that we began to spot some moose a hundred or more meters away.

 As a result, my best photo was outside a hunter's lodge.
 Hunting moose is widespread, given Sweden has the densest population in the world.

-Our guide informed us that moose safaris in the summer allow for up to five hours of viewing, as the sun doesn't set until around midnight.
+Our guide informed us that moose safaris in the summer allow up to five hours of viewing, as the sun doesn't set until midnight.

 Yoga

-This glass and steel structure with floor to ceiling windows is used for yoga.
+One of the most fantastic features at Granö Beckasin is the glasshouse, surrounded by bird's nests.
+This glass and steel structure with floor-to-ceiling windows is used for yoga.

-You can either practice on your own or arrange for a professional instructor from the city of Umea to visit.
+You can either practice independently or arrange for a professional instructor from the city of Umea to visit.

 Sauna and Hot Tub

-The hot tub, as you can see above, offers a beautiful view of the river and forest, while the sauna can comfortably seat a small group of guests.
+As you can see above, the hot tub offers a beautiful view of the river and forest, while the sauna can comfortably seat a small group of guests.

 More Summer Activities